Create and register a pipeline#

 'rarefied_table': 'The resulting rarefied feature table.',

-'observed_otus_vector': 'Vector of Observed OTUs values by sample.',
+'observed_features_vector': 'Vector of Observed Features values by '

 'shannon_vector': 'Vector of Shannon diversity values by sample.',